-We also used N95 respirators for the experiment and it has five layers of fabrics.
-The aerosol particle of spray paint are dispersed in Figure \ref{figure:3} with similar variation in relative particle size to that of a surgical mask visible in Figure \ref{figure:3}\textbf{a-y}.
-We show the fifth layer of the N95 respirator in Figure \ref{figure:3}\textbf{g} Figure \ref{figure:3}\textbf{h} and which has a similar size of particles at the end of the fifth layer as similar to surgical mask size.
-In N95 respirator, particle counts were reduced in the silicon wafer which was placed at the end layer of each mask.
+We also conducted experiments using N95 respirators, which consist of five layers of fabric.
+The aerosol particles from spray paint were dispersed in Figure \ref{figure:3}, showing a similar variation in relative particle size as observed in the surgical mask (Figure \ref{figure:3}\textbf{a-t}).
+The fifth layer of the N95 respirator (Figure \ref{figure:3}\textbf{t}) exhibited particles of a size similar to those seen at the end of the third layer in the surgical mask (Figure \ref{figure:2}\textbf{i}).
+In the case of the N95 respirator, the particle count was reduced in the silicon wafer placed at the end layer of the mask.
+Figures \ref{figure:3}\textbf{u-x} display the paint particles deposited on the silicon wafer pieces after passing through the N95 respirator, along with their relative particle sizes.
+Similar particle sizes from spray paint were observed in both N95 respirators and surgical masks.
+In both mask types, a range of particles from 200 nm to 3000 nm was observed in the collected silicon wafer pieces.
+However, in the N95 respirator, the particle concentration was reduced, as evident in Figure \ref{figure:3}\textbf{u-x}.

-In Figure \ref{figure:4} paint particles which was deposited on the silicon wafers pieces after it passes through surgical masks and N95 respirator and its relative particles.
-The raw silicon piece shown in Figure \ref{figure:4}\textbf{a-d}.
-The paint particles without any mask as a filter sprinkled on the silicon wafer piece.
-The spray paint particles ranges from 80 nm to 40,000 nm which are mostly in circular shapes.
-The efficiency of filtration of two masks were calculated using nanoparticles of spray paints particles transmitted through different masks collected at a distance of 1 mm on a silicon wafer.
-We observed similar particles size from spray paint were seen in both N95 and surgical masks.
-In the both the cases of masks, 200 nm to 3000 nm range of particles were seen at the collected silicon wafer pieces.
-But in the N95 respirator, the particles concentration reduced, which is visible in Figure \ref{figure:4}\textbf{i-l}.